AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-develop-stored-procedures.md

-<properties
+---
-   pageTitle="Stored procedures in SQL Data Warehouse | Microsoft Azure" description="Tips for implementing stored procedures in Azure SQL Data Warehouse for developing solutions." services="sql-data-warehouse" documentationCenter="NA" authors="jrowlandjones" manager="barbkess" editor=""/>
+title: Stored procedures in SQL Data Warehouse | Microsoft Azure
+description: Tips for implementing stored procedures in Azure SQL Data Warehouse for developing solutions.

-<tags
-   ms.service="sql-data-warehouse"
-   ms.devlang="NA"
-   ms.topic="article"
-   ms.tgt_pltfrm="NA"
-   ms.workload="data-services"
-   ms.date="10/31/2016"
-   wacn.date=""/>
+services: sql-data-warehouse
+documentationCenter: NA
+authors: jrowlandjones
+manager: barbkess
+editor: ''

+ms.service: sql-data-warehouse
+ms.devlang: NA
+ms.topic: article
+ms.tgt_pltfrm: NA
+ms.workload: data-services
+ms.date: 10/31/2016
+wacn.date: ''
+---

 # Stored procedures in SQL Data Warehouse
 SQL Data Warehouse supports many of the Transact-SQL features found in SQL Server.
 More importantly there are scale out specific features that we will want to leverage to maximize the performance of your solution.